All Episodes

 We are in Houston.

-John, you're on the Rush Limbaugh Show, Mark Davis.
+John, you're on the Rush Limbaugh Show.

-How are you?
+Mark Davis, how are you?

-I'm doing all right, sweating it out a little bit.
+Sweating it out a little bit.

-Oh, in indeed so.
+Oh, indeed so.

 I think it might have been a little higher than that.

-But any time ninety-four is cause for celebration, you know it's been an interesting summer.
+Anytime 94 is cause for celebration, you know it's been an interesting summer.

-What's up with you?
+What's up with it?

-I kind of have to wonder how subsidizing health care and therefore taking away any incentive to make it less expensive for the consumer by making it available to more consumers.
+Well, health care inflation having been a problem, according to this current administration in the past, I kind of have to wonder how subsidizing health care and therefore taking away any incentive to make it less expensive for the consumer by making it available to more consumers.

-How taking away that incentive is going to help at all.
+how taking away that incentive is going to help at all.

 Well, there will be cost control in Obamacare, but it'll be cost control driven by what government bureaucrats want to spend.